 North Wales Wind Farms Connection

-SP Manweb is extending the first stage of its consultation with local communities about proposals to connect a number of new wind farms in North Wales to the electricity grid.
+SP Manweb is currently developing proposals to connect a number of new wind farms in North Wales to the electricity distribution network.

 North Wales has been identified as an important location for renewable energy generation.
 There are a number of developers who are proposing to build wind farms in the area and SP Manweb is working closely with them.
 The proposed wind farms are concentrated in and around Strategic Search Area A – one of the seven areas identified in the Welsh Government’s Technical Advice Note (TAN) 8: Planning for Renewable Energy as being relatively unconstrained and capable of accommodating large scale wind power developments.